SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 * Added information about property wrappers to the :ref:`Properties_PropertyWrapper` section.

-* Added information enumerations and structures that are frozen for library evolution to the :ref:`Attributes_frozen` section.
+* Added information about enumerations and structures that are frozen for library evolution to the :ref:`Attributes_frozen` section.